syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/overview.md

 ## Key features

 * **DateTime support** - Provided functionality for selecting DateTime values.
-* **Content** - Add a control of any type inside the date-time range selector.
+* **Content** - Add a control of any type inside the DateTime Range Selector.
 It is also possible to add [Charts](https://www.syncfusion.com/maui-controls/maui-charts) controls.
 * **Labels** - Render labels for DateTime values with the option to customize their formats based on your requirements.
 * **Ticks and dividers** - Provide options to show ticks and dividers based on the slider interval.
 Also, minor ticks can be enabled to indicate the values between each interval.
 * **Discrete mode** - Able to move the thumb in a discrete manner based on the provided step value.